Great when sliced for the plate or sandwiches, this smoked Boston butt recipe is cooked for less time than most other pork roast recipes.

-Trim some of the excess fat off the roast, and if you want to hurry the process up even more, cut the roast into smaller sections.
-This provides the added bonus of giving each piece more concentrated flavor from the seasonings.
+To shorten cooking time in the smoker, cut the pork roast into two or three sections.
+This provides the added bonus of giving each piece a more concentrated flavor from the seasonings and smoke.

-Combine the pork rub ingredients, then season all sides of the Boston butt with the mixture.
+Combine the pork rub ingredients.
+Rub the yellow mustard onto the roast, then season all sides of the Boston butt with the rub mixture.
 Larger pieces of pork roast can handle a heavier coating of the rub.

-Smaller pieces can be overseasoned easily, so keep a light hand if the pieces of pork are small.
+Smaller pieces can be over-seasoned easily, so be light-handed with the rub if the pieces of pork are small.
 Allow the seasoned pork to rest as you set up your smoker.

-The smoked Boston butt should be cooked until the internal temperature reaches 155-160 degrees.
-This isn't smoked to fall-apart doneness, but is only cooked to the safe done temperature.
+The smoked Boston butt should be cooked until the internal temperature reaches just 145 degrees Fahrenheit.
+This isn't cooked to fall-apart tenderness, but it is cooked to its minimum safe done temperature.

 Cooked like this, the meat will be tender and juicy and full of lively smoke flavor.